HyperONE27/EvoLadderBot/docs/architecture/big_plan.md

         self._initialized = True
     ```
 4.  **Refactor Call Sites:** Systematically replace all calls from `DataAccessService()` to `await DataAccessService.get_instance()`.
+5.  **Mandate Eager Initialization:** The `await DataAccessService.get_instance()` method **must** be called once during the bot's main startup sequence (e.g., in `initialize_backend_services`).
+This ensures the service is fully loaded before any user commands are processed, preventing a "first request penalty" where a user's command hangs while the database is loaded.
+Do not use lazy-loading patterns where the service is initialized on its first use within a command.
-5.  **Measurement:** Create a test that spawns multiple coroutines (`asyncio.gather`) which all attempt to get the instance concurrently.
+6.  **Measurement:** Create a test that spawns multiple coroutines (`asyncio.gather`) which all attempt to get the instance concurrently.
 Add logging inside the `_initialize` method and assert that the initialization log message appears exactly once.

 ---